 - •

 Ferries from Athens (All Ports) to Tinos run year-round from Piraeus - Rafina - Koropi - Eleftherios Venizelos ports, 7 days a week.
-The first ferry from the Rafina port departs at 07:10, and the last at 21:30 from Rafina.
+The first ferry from the Rafina port departs at 07:05, and the last at 18:00 from Rafina.
 Similar schedules apply for the Piraeus and Koropi and Eleftherios Venizelos ports.
-From June to September, there are approximately 100 crossings per week.
-In quieter periods, the route is served by around 18 crossings per week.
-The fastest ferry departing from Koropi, takes 41min, while on average the ferry trip lasts about 3h 29min.
-Ticket prices range from €29.70 to €77.70.
+From June to September, there are approximately 82 crossings per week.
+In quieter periods, the route is served by around 10 crossings per week.
+The fastest ferry departing from Koropi, takes 41min, while on average the ferry trip lasts about 3h 23min.
+Ticket prices range from €28.70 to €117.70.
 Book your tickets online to Tinos with Ferryscanner for an easy booking experience and the best price guarantee.

-Ferry companies from Athens to Tinos
+Ferry companies from Athens (All Ports) to Tinos

-Athens to Tinos ferry schedule
+Athens (All Ports) to Tinos ferry schedule

-When you book your ferry tickets for the Athens to Tinos route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.
+When you book your ferry tickets for the Athens (All Ports) to Tinos route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.

-Shortest ferry ride from Athens to Tinos
+Shortest ferry ride from Athens (All Ports) to Tinos

 This summary for the Athens (All Ports) to Tinos route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.